Sarah LeBrun Ingram

 Sarah LeBrun Ingram (née LeBrun, born 1965/1966) is an American amateur golfer, a member of the Tennessee Golf Hall of Fame and the Tennessee Sports Hall of Fame.
 She is a former All-American golfer at Duke University who became a three-time winner of the U.S. Women's Mid-Amateur.
 (Note: A "mid-amateur" is defined by the USGA as an amateur golfer 25 years of age or older.)
 Ingram represented the U.S. on the Curtis Cup team in 1992, 1994 and 1996.
 She is a member of the Duke Athletics Hall of Fame.
 In 1993, Golf Digest, Golfweek and Golf World named her either number one amateur or Amateur Player of the Year.
 At age 30, despite winning many titles, she made the decision not to turn pro.
 She gave up her golf career because she wanted to raise a family and also because of a diagnosis of rheumatoid arthritis.
-After a 20 year interval of not playing the sport, in 2018 she agreed co-chair 118th U.S. Women's Amateur and was tapped to serve as (non-playing) captain of the 2020 U.S. Curtis Cup team (postponed until 2021).
-She began playing again and won the 2020 Tennessee Women's Senior Amateur, then won the 2021 Ladies National Golf Association Senior Championship.

 Early life

 Ingram grew up in Owings Mills, Maryland, a suburb of Baltimore.
-Her father, Henry Frances LeBrun, who died in 2011, was the owner of H. Frances LeBrun Co., a real estate and insurance business founded by her paternal grandfather in 1935 and sold to Tongue, Brooks and Co. in 1991.
+Her father, Henry Frances LeBrun, owned a real estate and insurance business.
 Her mother was Gillian D. LeBrun.
-Sarah has three sisters: Anne, Clair and Laura.
-She attended Garrison Forest School.
-In her youth, she excelled in swimming, equestrian sports, lacrosse, field hockey, tennis and basketball before concentrating on golf as a teenager.
-At Duke University, she met David Ingram who was on the men's golf team.
+Sarah has three sisters and attended Garrison Forest School.
+At Duke University, where she played golf, she met David Ingram who was on the men's golf team.
 They were married in 1989, one year after her graduation.
-The couple settled and remained in Nashville where her husband attended graduate school Vanderbilt's Owen School of Management.
-David Ingram is the son of Bronson Ingram, an American billionaire heir.
+The couple settled and remained in Nashville.

 In the late 1980s and early 1990s Ingram became prominent in the world of women's golf.
 After winning many junior and collegiate titles, she won the 1990 Canadian Women's Amateur by nine strokes.
 Winning national titles catapulted Ingram into international competition – appearances on three U.S. Curtis Cup teams (1992, 1994, 1996) and the U.S. Women's World Amateur teams (1992, 1994).
-Ingram said, "I really wanted to be in the Olympics in something.
-The Curtis Cup was the closest.
-It was important for me to play.
-My dad loved all of that."